KankshitAdhaulia/Education-Cloud-Payment-Portal/README.md

 8. **Add the Course Offering to Cart (Make sure the Course Offering has Price populated).**

 9. **Click on Checkout.**

+10. **Enter Checkout details.**
+    - For test, you can use the card number `4242 4242 4242 4242`.

+11. **Verify Transaction records:**
+    - Check the records created for objects Course Order and Course Order Line Item.
+Also, verify that related Course Offering Participant records are created.

 ## Author
 - **Author:** Kankshit Adhaulia